Implicit gradients based conservative numerical scheme for compressible flows: Numerical methods

 \item[Step vi.]
 Evaluate the conservative variables, $(\mathbf{Q}_{j+\frac{1}{2}}^{L},\mathbf{Q}_{j+\frac{1}{2}}^{R})$, from the primitive variables, $(\mathbf{U}_{j+\frac{1}{2}}^{L},\mathbf{U}_{j+\frac{1}{2}}^{R})$ obtained from the above procedure, and compute the interface flux $\mathbf{F}^{\rm Riemann}_{j+\frac{1}{2}}$ \end{description}

 \begin{remark} \onehalfspacing \normalfont The choice of MP5 scheme as a candidate polynomial for shock-capturing has been arrived at by testing several different combinations of linear and nonlinear schemes.
-It is also possible to use a third-order reconstruction with the minmod limiter and THINC, and readers are referred to Appendix A and B of Ref.\cite{chamarthi2021high}.
-The BVD algorithm used here is similar to the one used in Ref. \cite{chamarthi2021high}. \end{remark}
+It is also possible to use a third-order reconstruction with the minmod limiter and THINC, and readers are referred to Appendix A and B of \cite{chamarthi2021high}.
+The BVD algorithm used here is similar to the one used by that of Chamarthi and Frankel \cite{chamarthi2021high}. \end{remark}